web-platform-tests/rfcs/rfcs/quic.md

 enabled, `wptrunner` will skip the tests that rely on QUIC.

 QUIC custom handlers use a new filename flag `.quic` (`.quic.py`).
-And a meta tag is included by tests that require the QUIC server.
+And a meta tag is included by tests that require the QUIC server for easy filtering.

 This RFC focuses on the high-level architecture and dependency management to enable prototyping the QUIC server.
-The server APIs are not yet finalized.
+The server APIs are not yet finalized, but we commit to filing another RFC to discuss and finalize the API design once it is ready.

 See the [original issue][original-issue] for more background.